 Today, there are 8 different Rowe Farm locations in Toronto: Leslieville, The Beach, Uptown, Guelph, Annex, Bloor West, Roncesvalles and Bayview.

 Their most popular product is probably their chicken, they also sell beef, pork, lamb and turkey.
 In addition to meat, you can also buy locally sourced eggs, dairy, vegetable and fruit.
 They sell other groceries too, such as different sauces, jams, spices and much more, but if you’re looking for locally sourced meat, you can’t go wrong with Rowe Farms.

-Cindy says Rowe Farms are the best option in the winter time when there are no farmers' market open:
+Cindy says Rowe Farms is the best option in the winter time when there are no farmers’ market open: